jaredhanson/www.locomotivejs.org/content/guide/datastores.md

 ### Datastores

 Locomotive recognizes that the demands of modern web applications entail the use of a variety of datastores.
-Choosing the correct databse is an important decision, and Locomotive does not impose on that choice.
+Choosing the correct database is an important decision, and Locomotive does not impose on that choice.
 Locomotive is fully functional, independent of the choice of database or object mapping layer used by an application.